Using repository permissions

 - Choose a permission from the menu, then select Add.

 Once added, you can use the checkboxes and then use the Remove button to remove users in bulk or select More actions ... > Edit to edit permissions for a particular Bitbucket user or group.

 There are three levels of permissions you can grant to a Bitbucket user or group for a repository: Admin, Write and Read.

 Clone, fork, pull

-Create, browse, comment on, a pull request
+Create, browse or comment on a pull request

-Edit settings and permissions
+Delete a pull request, edit settings and permissions

 If you have a large number of repositories in a project, project level permissions provide a convenient way to grant access to all repositories within that project.
 For example you can grant a group, say "Team A", Write access at the project level, which will automatically give them Write access to all existing repositories in the project, as well as any repositories that are subsequently created in the project.